define-private-public/raylib-Nim/README.md

 mirror.

 Notes:
+- You must use `raylib` as a shared library
+  - build it from their `develop` branch
+- You're source file must share the same location as the shared library
-- Working on only Linux for now
+- Working right now to get it running on Linux & OS X first
 - Desktop only (no Android or Web, sorry)
 - Still a work in progress
 - Not everything is bound